The Grant Grove Village

 The "Honeymoon Cabin" or "log cabin" (officially it is called cabin #9) is the oldest structure still standing in Grant Grove Village, built in 1910.
 It started out as a Stage Stop a few miles away in Hume Lake.
 It was moved to it's current location in the Lodge area of Grant Grove Village sometime prior to 1930.
 In the early years it served as a reading room for the Lodge guests.
 It was later converted into a guest cabin.
 It has a queen bed, carpeting, refrigerator, heater, a coffee maker, and a private bath.
 Cabin #9 is popular, so book early if you want to stay in it.

-There are four historic redwood "duplex bath cabins" in the Lodge area that have been recently renovated (8 units total.)
-These duplex cabins are heated, carpeted, have a coffee maker, private baths, and are open year-round.
+There are four historic redwood "duplex bath cabins" in the Lodge area that have been renovated (8 units total.)
+These nice duplex cabins are heated, carpeted, have a coffee maker, private baths, and are open year-round.
 Each duplex cabin has a large shared porch with chairs.
 The duplex cabins were built in 1927-1928.
+While apparently designed by architect Gilbert Stanley Underwood, who is famous for his rustic park architecture, these simple duplex cabins have little of architectural significance beyond their age.

 The "Rustic Cabins" are small individual cabins in the Meadow Camp area that feature double beds, electric lights, insulation, carpeting, and propane wall heaters.
 They do NOT have private baths.
-Most of them date from around 1930.
+Most of them date from around 1930 with upgrades since then.
 Each rustic cabin has a small outdoor porch with a tarp covering, picnic table, and a wood stove.
-A brand-new central restroom and shower building was just completed at the beginning of 2009.
-The area around the cabins has also been improved, with better paths and night lighting for late-night trips to the restrooms, but a flashlight is still a good idea.
+A central restroom and shower building was built to replace the original bath building in 2009.
+The area around the cabins has also been updated, with better paths and night lighting for late-night trips to the restrooms, but a flashlight is still a good idea.
 The restroom building can be up to a block away from some of the cabins.

 The "Camp Cabins" are similar to the rustic cabins, with double beds, electricity, and heaters, but have bare wood floors, no insulation, and no porch.
 A trail leads to the nearby bathhouse.
 The camp cabins also date back to the 1930's.
 Bring a flashlight.

-For a camping-with-beds experience, try the "Tent Cabins" located in the Lodge area (Tent City.)
+For a camping-with-beds experience, try the "Tent Cabins" located in the area formerly known as The Lodge or Tent City.
 These cabins have 2 double beds, wood floors, wood walls, and a canvas tent roof.
 There is no heat or electricity, and a battery-powered lamp is provided for light.
+Bring a flashlight, the trail to the bathroom is dark, and the surface is uneven!
 They do not have a porch and cooking is not permitted.
-Bring a flashlight, the trail to the bathroom is dark, and the surface is uneven!
+If you want to cook your own meals you will need to go to one of the park's picnic areas, the closest one is about 3 blocks away.

 John Muir Lodge:

-The John Muir Lodge at Grant Grove Village was built in 1998 and is one of the newer lodges in the National Park system.
-The lodge itself is a two-story building with interior hallways and is similar in style and layout to a modern lower-to-mid range motel.
-Most of the rooms have 2 queen beds.
-Rooms are carpeted, heated, have a coffee maker, and a private bath.
-No tv's.
-The lodge has a large lobby with a fireplace, small library, wireless Internet, and games.
-Several porches with chairs and rockers make a comfortable places to hang out in the evenings.
+The John Muir Lodge at Grant Grove Village was built in 1998.
+The lodge itself is a two-story building with interior hallways and is similar in style and layout to a modern mid-range hotel.
+The rooms were remodeled in early 2015 and sound-proofing was added at that time.
+(It was much needed!)
+Most of the rooms have 2 queen beds, some have a king and a sleeper sofa.
+Rooms are carpeted, heated, have a coffee maker, flat screen tv, iron, ironing board, and a private bath with combo tub/shower.
+Heat is electric baseboard heaters (no fan.)
+No A/C, just open the window, it cools down nicely most nights.
+I like to take a small portable fan with me.
+The lodge building has a large lobby with a fireplace and wireless Internet.
+Several porches with chairs and rockers make comfortable places to hang out in the evenings.
 The virtual tour and photo out-takes have lots of photos of the John Muir Lodge both inside and out.
 Also you may want to read my article/review of the John Muir Lodge at the National Parks Traveler website.

 The Grant Grove Village Restaurant was originally called the coffee shop.
 The front L-shaped portion of the building with the long porch, where the gift shop and bathrooms are now, was built in 1933.
 This old section housed both the gift shop and a small lunch counter.
 The current restaurant was added onto the back of the old building in 1962, the old lunch counter was removed, and the gift shop expanded.
 A small room at the back of the new restaurant was the location of the infamous Sequoia Room Bar.
 (The Sequoia Room was known back in the 70's - 80's for the male employees who hung around in the evenings, trying to pick-up un-attached female tourists.)
 The bar has now been removed and the old Sequoia Room has been remodeled for restaurant overflow and/or tour group seating.